DenAndere/tk_from_html/readme.md

 It generates the names for the Tk frames and image objects from the filenames of the images.
 Some fool proofing here was added so certain characters are replaced by and underscore _.

+When creating the object, the name you want for the window object together with the html must be passed.
+You can also pass an optional Window Title.